Skyball2000/mc-betterpack/README.md

 ## Features
-- Nether Wart Block → 4
+- Nether Wart Block → 4 Nether Warts

 ## To Do
 Items that need to be done